j4mes12/SDPA_Coursework/Part1/Part1.md

 This method displays the board aesthetically with pre-defined output symbols.

+#### get_used_spaces

+This method returns all the used spaces that have already been taken up on the board.

 #### calculate_next_position

 This method calculates the next position based on the entered direction and current position.